terraform-aws-modules/terraform-aws-eks/docs/faq.md

   attach_cluster_primary_security_group = true # default is false
 ```

-2. If you want to use the cluster primary security group, you can "disable" the tag passed to the node security group by overriding the tag expected value like:
+2. If you want to use the cluster primary security group, you can disable the tag passed to the node security group by overriding the tag expected value like:

 ```hcl
   attach_cluster_primary_security_group = true # default is false